 1949: Donchian Channels

-In 1949, Richard Donchian was one of the first to formulate diversified strategies based on five- and twenty-day moving-average crossovers.
+In 1949, Richard Donchian was the first to formulate diversified strategies based on five- and twenty-day moving-average crossovers.
 His significant discovery was the Donchian channel, and he also founded Futures Inc, the first public managed futures fund.
 Donchian Channels are three lines that the moving average calculations generate.

 It is an indicator created by upper and lower bands around a median band.
-The upper band indicates the highest security price over a set number of periods, while the lower band indicates the lowest security price over a particular number of periods.
+The upper band indicates the highest security price over a set number of periods, while the lower band indicates the lowest price over a particular number of periods.
 The area that lies between the upper and lower bands is the Donchian Channel.18

 Donchian channels depict critical elements like volatility, breakouts, and potential overbought/oversold conditions for a security.
 When used in combination with other technical indicators, the upper and lower bands of a Donchian channel can also form effective support and resistance levels.

-Richard Donchian formed a four-week rule and allowed the markets to determine it’s own bands through this rule.
+Richard Donchian formed a four-week rule and allowed the markets to determine their own bands through this rule.
 The four-week rule entails that a buy signal happens if the price moves past the 4-week high, and if the price drops below the 4-week low, it’s a sell signal.
 Eventually, connecting the 4-week highs and the 4-week lows through this rule forms an envelope.

 1950: Stochastic Oscillator